VictorVaquero/gnucash-insights/README.md

 > yarn run vite

+## Stories

+For the initial setup
+> yarn storybook init

+To run the server
+> yarn storybook

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.